 Once your teeth have been prepared, we will make impressions to be used in crafting your custom veneers.
 Dr. Clancy will work together with you to help you decide on color and shape.
 Although many patients want to choose the brightest shade of white, we often counsel against this, as it can look unnatural.
 We’ll help you choose a shade that will look beautiful but still natural.

-It takes some time to get your custom veneers back from the lab, so in the meantime you will be fitted with temporary veneers to protect your teeth.
-In general, you'll need to wear the temporaries for around a week until we get your permanent veneers back.
+It takes some time to get your custom veneers back from the lab, so in the meantime, you will be fitted with temporary to protect your teeth.
+In general, you’ll need to wear the temporaries for around a week until we get your permanent veneers back.

 During your second appointment, we’ll fit your custom veneers.
 You’ll be able to see how they look in your mouth, and we’ll make sure that they are comfortable.
 If there are any problems, or if you change your mind about the shade or shape once you see them in your mouth, we can send them back to the lab to make corrections.

 Porcelain veneers can also be damaged through accidents that result in trauma to the mouth.
-Dr. Clancy understands that accidents happen, which is why he offers a guarantee on his porcelain veneers work.
+Dr. Clancy understands that accidents happen, which is why he offers a guarantee.
 If your veneers are damaged or fall off through no fault of your own within the first 5 years of placement, he will replace the damaged or missing veneer for free.

-Luckily, porcelain veneers don't require a lot of special care.
+Luckily, they don’t require a lot of special care.
 You can treat them just as you would your normal teeth.
 We recommend following these guidelines to make sure that your veneers last as long as possible: